alea-git/alea-git.github.io/_projects/creators.so.md

 This has always created a lot of confusion, both to the people we talked to and to us.

-So, Fudeo has now officially become "just" a brand producing online courses in Italian, with a special focus on Flutter; Creators.so, this is the name chosen for the new service, deals with offering a customised platform to creators who want to grow their brand in their field with the help of online training.
+So, **Fudeo** has now officially become "just" a **brand producing online courses in Italian**, with a special focus on Flutter; **Creators.so**, this is the name chosen for the new service, deals with **offering a customised platform to creators who want to grow their brand in their field with the help of online training.**

 **We've chosen this name to be in close relationship with our main target, creators**\: people that produce digital content (such as marketers, youtubers, instagrammers, etc.) and want to sell online courses, taking care and growing their community, with a strong focus on brand positioning.